 11) Patients will be requested to wash or disinfect their hands upon entering the office and when entering different rooms.
 Valley Vision Clinic in Walla Walla has strict hygiene and sterilization protocols in place to prevent the spread of COVID-19 and other infections.

-Valley Vision Clinic serves patients from Walla Walla, all throughout Washington.
+Valley Vision Clinic serves patients from Walla Walla, Washington.